|Suicide will not end our life.|

 In one way or another, everyone is a member of some type of family.
 Yet there is still so much loneliness in the physical world.
 There is so much emptiness in the physical world despite the presence of family.
 And there are still so many suicides - even by those who are surrounded by a close family.

-Therefore, it is only logical to conclude that family does not make a person happy.
-Otherwise, practically everyone in the world would be happy.
+Therefore, it is only logical to conclude that family in itself does not make a person happy.
+Otherwise, practically everyone in the world would be happy - because almost everyone has a family of some sort.

-Many conclude that it is not having family, but it is having a close, caring family that brings happiness.
+Many conclude that it is not family alone, but it is having a close, caring family that brings happiness.
 And the proposal is that having a close, caring family will prevent any suicides.

-But this simply is not so.
-There are millions of examples of teens committing suicide despite living at home with a close, caring family.
-So it is not the presence of a close, caring family that can prevent someone from concluding that there is no possibility of becoming happy in this world.
+Yes, there may be some protective potential due to love.
+But there are thousands of examples of teens committing suicide despite living at home with a close, caring family.
+So it is not the presence of a close, caring family that will necessarily prevent someone from concluding that suicide is the solution to their problems.

-A problem of misidentificationAt the heart of the issue relating to suicide is the identification of the self as the physical body.
+What is the problem?At the heart of the problem relating to suicide is the identification of the self as the physical body.
 If a person identifies themselves as only the physical body, then happiness can only be found within the realm of the physical.

 In other words, identifying with the physical body means that making the body satisfied is the only way to become happy.